analyticsMD/bin2ools-dotfiles/README.md

 https://www.loom.com/share/8b0fee43baf24488a6a114aac075be11

-If you get the following message from brew doctor during the prep step, you should run the following commands to relocate your repository to the proper location for your type of mac (There are a few possibilities -- See below.)
+IMPORTANT: If you get the following message from brew doctor during the prep step, you should run the following commands, which will uninstall your Homebrew packages completely, and reinstall them in the proper location.
+NOTE: This is **absolutely necessary** for your system to operate properly, moving forward.